What You Need to Know Before Developing mHealth Apps

 MVP or PoC?

 Before launching a full-fledged startup, in our case health app, you need to test its viability.
 To do this, should you check an idea or create a basic version?
 Let’s learn more about our options.

 A Proof of Concept, or PoC, is a visual justification that your idea works.
 For this, you need a prototype, a sample, or a model of the final product.
 You need a PoC to confirm or disprove your hypothesis and evaluate its effectiveness.

 If you are unsure of the feasibility of your idea but want to conduct the market research and explore your capabilities at low development costs, PoC could help you assess the viability of a model or prototype.
 Then you can start full-fledged application development with a clear understanding of your opportunities.

-Another good way to test the public's reaction to an app is to develop a minimum viable product or MVP.
+Another good way to test the public’s reaction to a health care app is to develop a minimum viable product or MVP.
 Investopedia experts claim that 42% of failed startups close due to lack of demand.
 Many startups could have avoided this by launching a basic version of the product on the market with minimal functionality.
 It saves money, energy, and nerves, even if the MVP is not successful.